Amazon's Alexa, dark mode, captions, Google image search – what do all these things have in common?

 Help Your Customers Through Digital Accessibility

-If you take into account all the groups listed above, you'll see the overwhelming amount of people who engage with digital accessibility.
+Considering all the groups listed above, you'll see the overwhelming number of people who engage with digital accessibility.

 If you need help, UsableNet can take the accessibility work off your plate.
 Our people and platform can help you fully meet WCAG with minimal impact on your resources We become your accessibility team so you can focus on your roadmap.
 Best of all, our managed service is not a widget; it's a proven solution for digital accessibility.
 Schedule a consultation to learn more.